Nutritionist (Dietitian)

 • Official Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) scores for international students

-A list of featured bachelor’s, master’s, and doctoral degree programs in nutrition is included below in addition to institutional and programmatic accreditation information.
+Below is a list of featured degree programs in nutrition and institutional and programmatic accreditation information.

 Nutritionist Program Accreditation

 Public health degree programs may hold programmatic accreditation through the Council on Education for Public Health (CEPH).
-As previously mentioned, the Commission on Dietetic Registration is a leading credentialing organization for the field of dietetics and verifies specialization certifications for nutritionists.
+As previously mentioned, the Commission on Dietetic Registration is a leading credentialing organization for dietetics and verifies specialization certifications for nutritionists.

 There are several reputable regional accreditation agencies that are all approved by the Council for Higher Education Accreditation (CHEA).